gofed/gofed/ABOUT.md

 in epel6.
 On Fedora 21 it contains only a list of architectures supported by golang.

-The second part choose the correct compiler.
-Again, if gccgo_arches macro is defined choose gcc-go.
-Otherwise, if the macro is not defined (the case for epel6 and Fedora 21) or rpm is not built on architectures supported by gcc-go, choose golang.
+The second part chooses the correct compiler.
+Again, if we build for architectures supported by gcc-go, choose gcc-go.
+Otherwise, if gcc_go_arches macro is not defined (the case for epel6 and Fedora 21) or rpm is not built on architectures supported by gcc-go, choose golang.
+Macro isgccgoarch hides test if gcc_go_arches is defined and if we build on architectures listed in gcc_go_arches.

 Usually there is no %files section for main subpackage so we could choose 'BuildArch: noarch'.
 However, as SRPM is generated based on BuildArch or